-We offer a variety of different dog training options at SpiritDog Training.
+We offer a variety of different dog training options for both puppies and adult dogs.
 Just as every dog and his family are unique, the training needs of every dog owner are unique as well.
 By offering the broadest spectrum of training options throughout Albuquerque, we hope to be able to provide you with exactly the training you and your dog are looking for!

 We strive to bring out the best in your dog.
 Every dog has the potential to be a well-behaved, skilled and obedient companion.
 Let us help you to turn your dog into the best version of himself!
 You will be amazed at how much he can learn.